orangejuice/blog/data/activity/book-请你安静些-好吗？-2022/record.en.md

 date: 2022-12-14 07:27:18+08:00
 douban:
   rating: 7.9
-  subtitle: "[US] Raymond Carver / 2022 / Nanhai Publishing Company"
+  subtitle: Raymond Carver / 2022 / Nanhai Publishing
 ---

-Via Yue Ge speaks movies, The Cowherd and the Weaver Girl, "For most people, life is not an adventure, but an irresistible torrent." - Carver
+Via Yue Ge Talking Movies referring to 'Cowherd and the Weaver Girl': "For most people, life is not an adventure, but an unstoppable torrent." — Carver